ericmclachlan/ai_future/docs/initial_thoughts.md

 ### "The Privilege of Non-Violence"

 One night, I was having a beer at a fire pit where one naval officer and an ex-naval officer were talking.
 The ex-naval officer was advocating for non-violence.
 The other was stating that the contribution of the military stabilizes societies.
 I was mostly quiet.
 When asked my opinion, I said that in my view, non-violence is a privilege.
 It's evidence that you are safe enough without violence to be non-violent.
 But I've been at a shopping mall when shots were fired.
 More than once.
-I've been the person to answer a knock on the front door where a man stood, with wrists bruised where he'd been bound in his own home.
+I've been the person to answer a knock on my front door to be greeted by a man with wrists bruised where he'd been bound in his own home.

 My world is a world of violence.
 And my life is a struggle for survival.